-Employee Negotiations - As of the board date, June 29, 2017, the district reports salary and benefit negotiations continue with both the certificated and classified bargaining units for the 2017-18 fiscal year.
+As of the board date, June 20, 2017, the district reports salary and benefit negotiations continue with the classified bargaining unit for the 2016-17 and 2017-18 fiscal years.
 Prior to entering into a written agreement, California Government Code (GC) Section 3547.5 requires a public school employer to publicly disclose the major provisions of a collective bargaining agreement, including but not limited to, the costs incurred in the current and subsequent fiscal years.
 The disclosure must include a written certification signed by the district superintendent and chief business official that the district can meet the costs incurred by the district during the term of the agreement.
 Therefore, please make available to the public and submit a disclosure to our office at least ten (10) working days prior to the date on which the governing board is to take action on a proposed agreement.

-Reserve for Economic Uncertainties - The minimum state-required reserve for a district of Banning Unified School District's size is 3.0 percent; however the governing board requires the district maintain a 4.5 percent reserve for economic uncertainties.
+Reserve for Economic Uncertainties - The minimum state-required reserve for a district of Hemet Unified School District's size is 3.0 percent; however the governing board requires the district maintain a 5.0 percent reserve for economic uncertainties.
 In light of the current fiscal environment, our office recommends districts maintain reserves higher than the minimum and commends the district's board for this fiscally prudent practice.
 Chart 3 displays a summary of the district's actual and projected unrestricted General Fund balance and reserves.
-The district projects to meet the minimum reserve requirement, and the board required 4.5 percent reserve, in the current and two subsequent fiscal years.
+The district projects to meet the minimum, and board required, reserve in the current and two subsequent fiscal years.

-Cash Management - Chart 4 provides a historical summary of the district's June 30th General Fund cash balance.
-Based on the budget's cash flow analysis, the district projects a positive General Fund cash balance of \$6.3 million as of June 30, 2018.
+Cash Management - The district currently has an \$8.0 million 2017-18 tax and revenue anticipation note (TRAN) with repayments scheduled for January 2018 and April 2018.
+Chart 4 provides a historical summary of the district's June 30th General Fund cash balance.
+Based on the budget's cash flow analysis, the district projects a positive General Fund cash balance of \$21.6 million as of June 30, 2018.
 This balance does not include any temporary borrowings, and the district's internal cash resources appear sufficient to address cash flow needs in the current year.
 Our office recommends the district continue to closely monitor cash in all funds to ensure sufficient resources are available.
 In addition, our office strongly advises districts to consult with legal counsel and independent auditors prior to using Cafeteria Special Revenue Fund (Fund 13) and Building Fund (Fund 21) for temporary interfund borrowing purposes to remedy cash shortfalls.